PLEASE, NOTE:

 Translation Requirements:

-all vital records (certificates of birth, marriage, divorce and death) submitted to this Consulate for processing must be accompanied by their full translation into Italian done by one of the translators listed with this Consulate, just as required for any other document submitted in languages other than Italian.
+All vital records (certificates of birth, marriage, divorce, death and Canadian naturalization) submitted to this Consulate for processing must be accompanied by their full translation into Italian done by one of the ATIO certified translators listed with this Consulate, just as required for any other document submitted in languages other than Italian.

 A Consular fee for the legalization of the translator’s signature may apply.
 Click here for more information.